Grand Duke Vladimir Alexandrovich of Russia: Vladimir's palace

 By the time of his marriage, construction had already been completed on Vladimir's own residence and he moved there with his wife.
 Named the Vladimir Palace, it was one of the last imperial palaces constructed in Saint Petersburg.
 Grand Duke Vladimir appointed architect Aleksandr Rezanov to head the project because of his knowledge of ancient Russian architecture.
 A team of architects assisted Rezanov: Vasily Kenel, Andrei Huhn, Ieronim Kitner and Vladimir Shreter.
 The foundation stone was laid on 15 July 1867.
 Construction work lasted five years, from 1867 to 1872.
-The furniture was designed by architect Victor Shroeter.
+The furniture was designed by architect Victor Schröter.

 The site chosen for the palace was the Embankment near the Winter Palace in the center of St Petersburg.
 It had previously been occupied by the house of Count Vorontsov-Dashkov which had been bought by the treasury.
 The lot was enlarged by purchasing the neighboring house of Madame Karatinga.
-The total construction and furnishing cost of Vladimir Palace was 820,000 rubles, a much modest amount than the one spent building previous palaces for other grand dukes a decade earlier.
+The total construction and furnishing cost of Vladimir Palace was 820,000 rubles, a much more modest amount than the one spent building previous palaces for other grand dukes a decade earlier.